oracle-livelabs/apex/online-book-store-app/7-create-shop-cart/7-create-shop-cart.md

         - Type: **SQL Query**

-        - SQL Query: Copy and Paste the below code into the code editor:
+        - SQL Query: Copy and paste the below code into the code editor:

         ```
         <copy>